JordanRad/play-j/README.md

 All subprojects, related to this project, are part of this repository.
 Here is a brief explanation about the strucutre:

     -play-j
-        - backend           // All backend code
+        - backend           // Main folder
-            - cmd           // Microservices directory
+            - cmd           // Microservices directory (starting point for each microservice)
               - accountsd   // Account microservice
               - playerd     // Player microservice
               - paymentsd   // Payment microservice